 We often have designated coffee hours; for example, corned beef and cabbage for St. Patrick’s Day and Souper Bowl Sunday when parishioners are invited to bring cans of soup for the Little Red Cupboard.
 The first Sunday of the month is Birthday Sunday featuring ice cream and cake to celebrate those who have birthdays that month.
 During the summer, our hospitality team may provide homemade ice cream or host an old-fashioned cookout.
 Finally, St. Paul’s is home to several Alcoholics Anonymous groups, including one meeting for Spanish speakers and another meeting for women only.
 Also, Adult Children of Alcoholics and Narcotics Anonymous groups use our classrooms.

 We were fortunate to call the Rt.
-Rev. Kevin Brown as the Eleventh Bishop of Delaware in July, 2017.
-Thanks to Bishop Brown’s leadership in Invite, Welcome and Connect, we have strengthened our outreach to newcomers, providing them with a welcome gift and information about St. Paul’s worship and ministries.
+Rev. Kevin S. Brown as the eleventh bishop of Delaware in July, 2017.
+Thanks to Bishop Brown’s leadership in Invite Welcome Connect, we have strengthened our outreach to newcomers, providing them with a welcome gift and information about St. Paul’s worship and ministries.
 Newcomers are gratified to be recognized in this way.

-For more information regarding the Diocese and Bishop Brown see https://delaware.church/.
+For more information regarding the diocese and Bishop Brown click here.